 If you’re really into your astrology and star signs, turquoise is also the planetary stone for Aquarius, Taurus and Sagittarius.

 Here are our top 5 Turquoise picks for rings, bracelets, necklaces and earrings!

 Turquoise is used more often with silver but gold and turquoise shouldn’t be overlooked and is more gorgeous than ever.
-Keeping with the Native Americans techniques and expertise, some turquoise jewelry is incorporated with dreamcatcher symbols and what better way to celebrate turquoise than sticking with its master crafters traditions?
+Keeping with the Native Americans techniques and expertise, some turquoise jewellery is incorporated with dreamcatcher symbols and what better way to celebrate turquoise than sticking with its master crafters traditions?

 Rings are timeless and are becoming bigger and bolder than ever.
 Why not try stacking a few dainty turquoise rings or go to the extreme and pick an over sized showstopping ring.

 Bigger and longer earrings are on trend at the moment.
 Tassels will jazz up any outfit and draw attention to your face and neck.
 Or if you prefer studs, why not go for something more extravagant and chunkier?